Your relationship with food…

 Niccolo Machiavelli

-The only way to ‘obey’ yourself is to listen to your own wisdom and ‘command’ your body with the clarity, kindness and compassion you need to move forward.
-Listen to your own good advice it’s the way to change your relationship with food.
+The only way to ‘obey’ yourself is to listen to your wisdom and ‘command’ your body with the clarity, kindness, and compassion you need to move forward.
+Listen to your good advice; it’s how to change your relationship with food.

 A plan based on your unique needs and clarity about what needs to change is a good starting point for lasting change.

-When you’re present and have guidelines in place that work best for you, then you can make choices with clarity.
+You can make clear choices when you’re present and have guidelines that work best for you.
 You can identify what you need and incorporate it into your everyday life.
-What you’ll build is confidence that you’re on the path of greater self-awareness and fulfillment stress eating doesn’t have a chance!
+What you’ll build is confidence that you’re on the path of greater self-awareness and fulfillment.
+Stress eating doesn’t have a chance!

-You will get to a place where things make sense and the difficulties you experience from living with another person’s guidelines, for their food relationship is impossible.
-You need to listen to your mind, body and heart and do what’s right for you.
+You will get to where things make sense and the difficulties you experience from living with another person’s guidelines, for their food relationship is impossible.
+You must listen to your mind, body and heart and do what’s right for you.

-It’s easier to notice opportunities when you’re focused on what’s working rather than struggling with what doesn’t work.
+It’s easier to notice opportunities when focused on what’s working rather than struggling with what doesn’t.

-You’re able to see things clearly as they are and your path forward, to is less a complicated relationship with food.
+You can see things clearly, and your path forward is less complicated than your relationship with food.

 Even when the path is unpredictable, when clarity is your guide, you can adjust and stay on course.